 In 2006, the ASCO updated the recommendations for the use of tumor marker tests in the prevention, screening, treatment, and surveillance of gastrointestinal cancers.
-These recommendations state that "Neither flow-cytometrically derived DNA ploidy (DNA index) nor DNA flow cytometric proliferation
+These recommendations state that "Neither flow-cytometrically derived DNA ploidy (DNA index) nor DNA flow cytometric proliferation analysis (% S phase) should be used to determine prognosis of early-stage colorectal cancer."23 This guideline also stated that for now, flow cytometric determination of DNA ploidy or proliferation should, at best, be considered an experimental tool.

-In 2007, the ASCO updated the recommendations for the use of tumor marker tests in the prevention, screening, treatment, and surveillance of breast cancer (Harris et al., 2007); the authors noted that "DNA/ploidy by flow cytometry demonstrated insufficient evidence to support routine use in clinical practice."
+In 2007, the ASCO updated the recommendations for the use of tumor marker tests in the prevention, screening, treatment, and surveillance of breast cancer40; the authors noted that "DNA/ploidy by flow cytometry demonstrated insufficient evidence to support routine use in clinical practice."